dhavalgarg/dhavalgarg/README.md

 ### Hey there, I'm Dhaval :grin:
 I completed my undergrad studies from SRM University.
 I love handling data to see what it unravels.
-I will be completing numerous projects in the comiing time to gain practical experience and also help you guys if you visit here.
+I will be completing numerous projects in the coming time to gain practical experience and upload them here.

+If you need any help you can always contact me.

 ***